 Κείμενο Simon Difford

-Absinthe is a most unusual cocktail ingredient as it's the main base spirit in some cocktails while is used in mere dash proportions in others.
+Absinthe is a most unusual cocktail ingredient as it's the main base spirit in some cocktails while is used as mere dashes in others.
 Absinthe's aroma and flavour are so intense that just a dash or a few millilitres can be enough to aromatise a cocktail.
-I've selected the following 20 cocktails for how well they harness absinthe's flavour, be that as a base spirit or modifier.
+However, the following all include a good slug of absinthe so truly are 20 of the best "absinthe cocktails"

 Absinthe Spider Highball